-The Health Science and Community Health majors are designed for students seeking to enter health professions.
-The Health Sciences Major will serve students seeking to pursue clinical fields such as physical therapy, physician's assistant, optometry, occupational therapy, and veterinary medicine.
+The Community Health major is designed for students interested in becoming health education specialists.
+Health education specialists primarily work for organizations in the community that focus on improving health.
+The Health Science major is designed for students seeking to pursue clinical fields such as physical therapy, physician's assistant, optometry, occupational therapy, and veterinary medicine.